 Information required at the point of application includes:

-Risk level can vary between jobs in the medical profession, for example a frontline surgeon is likely to be classed as a higher risk applicant than a general practitioner.
-For reasons like this, no two income protection quotes will be the same.
+For example, a frontline surgeon is likely to be classed as a higher risk applicant than a general practitioner.
+Rest assured, you won’t be declined due to your occupation.

-No, the NHS doesn’t offer income protection, but they do offer a pay protection scheme to their staff.
+The NHS doesn’t offer income protection to its workers, but they do offer a pay protection scheme.

-This scheme, combined with NHS sick pay helps to provide doctors and medical professionals with financial support.
+This scheme, combined with a generous sick pay scheme helps to provide doctors and medical professionals with financial support.

-Having a personal income protection policy alongside these work benefits will provide the most comprehensive solution for you and your loved ones.
+Having a personal income protection policy alongside these work benefits can help to provide the most comprehensive solution for you and your loved ones.

-Simply get in touch with a friendly member of the Reassured Advice team for your free quotes.
+Simply get in touch with a friendly member of the Reassured Advice team for your personal income protection quotes.

 Yes, it's still possible to take out income protection as a locum GP or doctor.

 Particularly for locum GPs that are self-employed (or even GPs who work at private practices), income protection can provide a much-needed financial safety net.

 If you’re self-employed it’s likely that you won’t benefit from NHS sick pay and may not receive any sick pay at all.